Electrum-Entertainment/.github/profile/readme.md

 🤫🤫🤫 We don't want to leak our hard work 🤫🤫🤫

 ## Copyright
 If the name "Electrum Entertainment", is already taken and copyrighted by you, there is no need to make a legal threat.
 Contact me at any time and just let me know in a professional email, as well as proof of copyright.
+Apologies in advance if this is the case!